-During his fellowship at CIMA, Giovanni will examine the relationship between Léonce Rosenberg and Giorgio de Chirico from 1925 to the end of the decade.
+During his fellowship at CIMA, Giovanni examined the relationship between Léonce Rosenberg and Giorgio de Chirico from 1925 to the end of the decade.
 During his affiliation with Rosenberg, de Chirico started to work again on Metaphysical themes, reinventing them both iconographically and technically.
-Furthermore, de Chirico’s two-fold commitment to two rival art dealers, Rosenberg and Paul Guillaume, will be taken into account in relation to the artist’s practice of producing copies and multiples.
+Casini will also address de Chirico’s two-fold commitment to two rival art dealers, Rosenberg and Paul Guillaume, in relation to the artist’s practice of producing copies and multiples.

 Explore Giovanni Casini’s research on academia.edu and watch a video highlighting one of the paintings at CIMA: